Budgeting & Forecasting

 No rule says a company must use only top-down or bottom-up planning.
 Different circumstances favor different approaches; the best option is sometimes to combine the two methods.

-This is known as countercurrent planning.
+This is countercurrent planning.

 New call-to-action